What is the Dandy-Walker Malformation?

 - Ultrasound after birth to confirm the condition and diagnose any complications affecting your baby

 Fetal MRI is an advanced, high-resolution imaging test that gives the best information about the underlying cause and the best picture of the rest of the baby’s brain.
 Obtaining a MRI scan and an expert fetal neurological opinion is important because the long-term outcome for conditions resembling Dandy-Walker malformations may be much better than in cases of Dandy-Walker malformation.
-The Fetal Brain Program of our Fetal Medicine Institute has a team of experts including a fetal radiologist, fetal neurologist, and fetal neurosurgeon.
+The Fetal Brain Program of our Prenatal Pediatrics Institute has a team of experts including a prenatal radiologist, prenatal neurologist and prenatal neurosurgeon.
 This multidisciplinary team is most qualified to make this determination.

 Treatments for Dandy-Walker Malformation